 Michelle A Albert, MD, MPH

-Dr. Albert is a current Board Member and President-Elect of the American Heart Association San Francisco/Bay Area Board.
-She was Vice-President and Board Member of the Association of Black Cardiologists, a member of the National Academy of Sciences Committee on Qualification of Biomarkers and Surrogate Endpoints in Chronic Disease and serves as a reviewer for multiple journals including currently serving on the Editorial Board of Circulation and as Section Editor for Current Cardiovascular Risk Reports (Disparities).
-Dr Albert is an elected member of the Association of University Cardiologists.
-She served/s on several national committees of the American College of Cardiology and American Heart Association (AHA) including as a member of the Epidemiology Council, the AHA National Research Committee, the AHA Executive Steering Committee of the 2012 Women's Triennial Health Tracking Study in Heart Disease and Stroke Executive, Committee-Clinical Cardiology Council, Science Advisory and Coordinating Committee, and as Chair of the AHA Executive Database Steering Committee.
+She was Vice-President and Board Member of the Association of Black Cardiologists (ABC), a member of the National Academy of Sciences Committee on Qualification of Biomarkers and Surrogate Endpoints in Chronic Disease and serves as a reviewer for multiple journals including currently as Associate Editor at Atherosclerosis, Thrombosis & Vascular Biology (ATVB), a member of the Editorial Board of Circulation and as Section Editor for Current Cardiovascular Risk Reports.
+Dr Albert is also a member of the Association of University Cardiologists.
+She served/s on several national committees of the American College of Cardiology (ACC) and American Heart Association (AHA) including as a member of the Epidemiology Council, the AHA National Research Committee, Executive Committee-Clinical Cardiology Council, SACC, AHA Executive Database Steering Committee (Chair), Sarnoff Foundation Scientific Board and is a current Board Member and is President-Elect, AHA San Francisco/Bay Area Board.

 Awards and Honors